cicsdev/cics-java-liberty-hello/README.md

 _**Tip:** Eclipse Git provides an 'Import existing Projects' check-box when cloning a repository._

 ## Building
 The sample can be built with CICS Explorer, Gradle or Apache Maven.
-Using the supplied Gradle or Maven wrapper will give a consistent and updated version of build tooling.
+Using the supplied Gradle or Maven wrappers will give a consistent and updated version of build tooling.

 Once run, Gradle will generate a WAR file in the `/cics-java-liberty-hello-web/build/libs` directory, while Maven will generate it in the `/cics-java-liberty-hello-web/target` directory.